sonwh98/voodoo/README.md

 # voodoo
-Clojure/ClojureScript library for binary data parsing reminiscent of C
+Clojure/ClojureScript library for parsing binary data as easy as it is in C

 ## Rationale
 Parsing binary bytes of data in Clojure/ClojureScript is a pain in the butt.
 This library simulates C structs and pointer arithmetic to allow parsing of binary data in a C like way.

-[Octet](https://github.com/funcool/octet) is also a library for binary data manipulation but it is more high level.
+[Octet](https://github.com/funcool/octet) is a similar library for parsing binary data but it is more high level.
 Translating C code for into octet requires more thinking.
 Voodoo is design to make it easier to translate C code into Clojure without much cognitive re-mapping.

 ## TODO
 ClojureScript support is pending

 ## Seq everywhere
 Voodoo treats byte buffers as seq.
 There are functions with names starting with seq-> to convert seq of bytes into primitive types and vice versa.
 For example, seq->int and int->seq

 ## Example